Last year was a weird year for me.

-I think it is only after a few week of night feeds, broken sleep, and staring bleary-eyed at the sunrise that you realise that this isn’t an exact science.
-Your job is to turn up everyday, try your best, and hang in there until things click into place.
+I think it is only after a few weeks of night feeds broken sleep, and staring bleary-eyed at the sunrise that you realise that this isn’t an exact science.
+Your job is to turn up every day, try your best, and hang in there until things click into place.

 I don’t want this article to turn sound like a sermon, but I think perseverance is the key to most activities in life.
 Perseverance is challenging because it’s passive and isn’t something you can wake up and do, nor can you work at it or try to overcome it.
 It’s the acceptance that if success was an equation, then time is a significant component.
 Despite your best efforts, results won’t come overnight.
 Your job is to just keep trying your best until you vaguely understand what you’re doing.

 I hope this article is an interesting read for anyone starting out in recruitment, anyone starting a family.
 And if somehow, you’ve just started a new career in recruitment, and you are expecting your first child, well, best of luck, and try not to kill anyone.